the-drunk-coder/graa/readme.txt

 current clock speed.
 if a graph is specified with absoulte durations, but played in relative mode, the durations will be quantized to the nearest eight note, regarding the current clock speed

+# Meta-Graphs
+A graph node can also contain a graph itself, so you can do compositions purely based on graphs!